Two Deaths

 Two Deaths is a 1995 British drama film directed by Nicolas Roeg and starring Michael Gambon, Sônia Braga, and Patrick Malahide.
+It was written by Allan Scott based on the 1988 novel The Two Deaths of Señora Puccini by Stephen Dobyns.

 The film premiered at the Toronto International Film Festival in 1995 before having a wider release in 1996.

-Premise
+Plot

-On the eve of the 1989 revolution in Romania, Dr. Daniel Pavenic (Gambon) sits down to dinner with some friends and discusses his past and his obsession with his housekeeper.
+On the eve of the 1989 revolution in Romania, Dr. Daniel Pavenic sits down to dinner with some friends and discusses his past and his obsession with his housekeeper.
 His shocking honesty eventually leads to his guests also disclosing some of their own secrets.